Deepankar-98/Restaurant-Bill-Reader/README.md

   For [Wndows](https://docs.wand-py.org/en/latest/guide/install.html#install-imagemagick-on-windows).

   And then check again repeat Steps 1 to 3.
-Hopefully it will solve all the errors.
+Hopefully it will solve all the errors